2026 Tennessee Senate election

 The 2026 Tennessee Senate election is scheduled to be held on November 3, 2026.
 Seventeen members of the thirty-three member Tennessee Senate, the upper chamber of Tennessee's state legislature, will be elected.
-Partisan primaries will take place on August 6, 2026.
+The elections will coincide with the governor, U.S. House, and state house elections.
+The primary elections will be held on August 6, 2026.
 Tennessee has open primaries, meaning that any voter can choose to vote on either a Republican or Democratic ballot during primary elections.

-The election will be held alongside elections for numerous other federal, state, and local offices in Tennessee as part of the 2026 United States elections.
+Partisan background

+In the 2024 presidential election in Tennessee, Republican Donald Trump won 27 of the 33 state senate districts, while Democrat Kamala Harris won six.
+Going into the 2026 elections, Republicans hold 27 seats in the Tennessee State Senate, while Democrats hold six.

+After the 2020 redistricting process, which was led by Republicans, most state senate districts strongly favor one party, leaving few districts that are considered competitive.